riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 - Execute a query using a prepared statement

 # Prerequisites
 If you haven't already, go ahead and create a new Astra DB database.

+_This should only take a couple of minutes.
+Feel free to move on while it's being created._

 <<createDatabase>>